weesstt/orcanet-market-go/README.md

 - Holders of a file can register the file using the RegisterFile RPC.
   - Provide a User with 5 fields:
-    - `id`: some string to identify the user.
+    - `id`: bytes of the user's public key.
     - `name`: a human-readable string to identify the user
     - `ip`: a string of the public ip address
     - `port`: an int32 of the port